 Joint annual health sector reviews or JARs are a useful mechanism to review progress in the sector and identify issues that need to be addressed to improve performance.

 Guidance for the Monitoring, Evaluation and Review of National Health Strategies is aimed at countries and development partners.
-This document outlines the key features of a sound country-led platform for monitoring, evaluation and review of health sector
+This document outlines the key features of a sound country-led platform for monitoring, evaluation and review.

-The 2016 monitoring round tracked eight effective development cooperation practices in the health sector using indicators for both governments and for development partners.
-This broadly mapped onto the 'seven behaviours', a number of critical areas where
+The 2016 monitoring round tracked eight effective development cooperation practices in the health sector using indicators for governments and development partners.